KxSystems/docs/docs/basics/ipc.md

 ## Block, queue, flush

-To block until any message is received on handle `h`
+To block until any async message is received on handle `h`

 ```q
 r:h[] / store message in r